Rsantct/pe.audio.sys/pe.audio.sys/README.md

 # Overview

 The system is intended as a personal audio system based on a PC.
 It is based on the former **FIRtro** and the current **pre.di.c** projects.
-Its main features:
+Its main features are:

 - Digital crossover for sophysticated loudspeakers management
 - Preamplifier with loudness compensated and calibrated volume control.